Shawn1997-collab/Data-Analysis-Portfolio/README.md

 - Calculating and visualizing statistical measurements (variance, standard deviation, interquartile range, etc.)
 - [👉 Project File](https://github.com/Shawn1997-collab/Data-Analysis-Portfolio/blob/main/Data_Cleaning_and_Exploration.ipynb))

-# 🧮 EV Adoption in U.S. (MySQL and Tableau)
+# 🧮Case Study: EV Adoption in U.S. (MySQL and Tableau)
-In this project, I used **MySQL** to explore what could impact the electric vehicle adoption in the United States
+The transition to electric vehicles (EVs) is accelerating across the United States, but adoption rates vary significantly by state.
+This project explores the key factors influencing EV adoption.
+In this project, I used **MySQL** and **Tableau** to explore key factors influencing EV adoption in the U.S.
 ## 📁 Dataset
 - Dataset used: EV State Detail.csv
 - ## 🛠️ Tools & Technologies